techgrounds/techgrounds-kaman/06_Azure_3/AZ_week6.md

 - Service Bus supports Dead-Letter Queues, which are used to store messages that can't be processed for some reason.
 - Transactions support.

+Service Bus works with a push-pull model.
+The receiving app can choose the speed at which it processes messages or events.
+Can also configured as push-push